 Background and Objective: It is possible that a commercial broiler ration that contains many fleas/insects and excess fine feed may have poor nutrient quality.
-This study aimed to investigate the effects of Wheat Pollard (WP), Rice Hull (RH), phytase and cellulase supplementation in a commercial broiler diet on the growth performance, carcass weight and gut characteristics of broiler chickens from 0-35 days of age.
+This study aimed to investigate the effects of Wheat Pollard (WP), Rice Hull (RH), phytase and cellulase supplements of the growth performance, carcass weight and gut characteristics of broiler chickens from 0-35 days of age.
 Methodology: A total of 175 male broiler chicks of 1 day old (Lohmann) were fed using 7 dietary treatments (5 replicates treatment-1).
 The diets used were as follows: (1) A commercial broiler diet as a control (C) diet, (2) C+WP (CWP)+phytase, (3) CWP+cellulase, (4) CWP+phytase+cellulase, (5) C+RH (CRH)+phytase, (6) CRH+cellulase and (7) CRH+phytase+cellulase.
 Wheat pollard and RHs were added at 40 g kg-1 of diet.
-Phytase was added at 1250 FTU kg-1 and cellulase was added at 250 U kg-1.
+Phytase was added at 1250 FTU kg-1 cellulase was added at 250 U kg-1.
 Results: The control diet contained a low level of Ca (0.5%) and total P (0.4%).
 Treatment diets did not affect the growth performance of broiler chickens (p>0.05).
-Birds fed diets 5, 6 and 7 exhibited higher carcass weights (p<0.05), the lightest duodenum and jejunum weights (p<0.01), the lowest jejunum pH values (p<0.05) and the lowest cecal pH values (p<0.05).
-Conclusion: Adding 40 g kg-1 of RHs to broiler diets containing low levels of Ca (0.5%) and total P (0.3-0.5%) enhanced carcass weights.
+Birds fed diets 5, 17 d 7 exhibited higher carcass weights (p<0.05), the lightest duodenum and jejunum weights (p<0.01), the lowest jejunum pH values (p<0.05) and total P (0.3-0.5%) enhanced carcass weights.
 The increase in carcass weights was due to a reduction in gut weights and the addition of RHs, partly because of their physical structure, contributed more to this than phytase supplementation.
 Cellulase supplementation did not enhance phytase efficacy.